 I recommend using at least the base toppings that are listed on the recipe below such the like of soy sauce, green onion (or scallions), ginger, garlic, fish sauce, oyster sauce.

-I love adding the minced pork, as it gives more depth flavors while being subtle enough so that you can eat it with any toppings you like.
+I love adding the minced pork or beef as (pork congee), as it gives more depth flavors while being subtle enough so that you can eat it with any toppings you like.

 Beyond that, you can add garnishes whatever you want.
-I love adding my congee the “soft poached egg and drizzled with sriracha” because that’s only me :).
+I love adding my instant pot porridge recipe the “soft poached egg and drizzled with sriracha” because that’s only me :).
 Besides, I love the added kick of sriracha but if you’re not a fan of it – you can omit this one.

 You can add some steam veggies, mushrooms, fried onions, or garlic, minced pork but really, anything goes a long way here.